-- a Councillors and non-councillors with voting rights shall observe the Code of Conduct adopted by the Council. - b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c Dispensation requests shall be in writing and submitted to the standards committee of the County Council as soon as possible before the meeting that the dispensation is required for.
+- a Councillors and non-councillors with voting rights shall observe the Code of Conduct adopted by the Council. - b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c Dispensation requests shall be in writing and submitted to the Full Council as soon as possible before the meeting that the dispensation is required for.